Arronk/My-Coding-Journey/LogR3.md

 More work on FCC and week 3 MIT, plus I watched a youtube vid posted by FCC on fundamentals of machine learning

+## Day 20: 19/11/2018

+### Progress: Worked on MIT 6.00.2x

+A little bit confused today with CLT.
+Going to have to do this carefully so I understand what's going on here.
+Pretty new to all of this statistics stuff.
+Hope to be onto the psets tomorrow night